sunghakang/WeakIdent/WeakIdent-Python/README.md

 ## Datasets
-Sample datasets from various type of equations including true coefficients. can be found in folder `dataset-Python`.
+Sample datasets from various type of equations including true coefficients can be found in the folder `dataset-Python`.
 For each dataset, there exists a configuration file in `configs` that specifies the input argument to run WeakIdent.
-The following table provide equations names of each dataset:
+The following table provides the name of equations of each dataset:

 | config file  index       | Equation name      |
 |:-------------:|-------------|